 Scops Owl: Probably one of the most camouflaged of all the owls, is the African Scops owl – it can be quite tricky to spot.
 During the day it roosts against a branch or tree trunk.
 This bird will sing to a potential mate to advertise nesting sites, which are often holes made by woodpeckers.
 Another type of scops owl is the white-faced scops owl that has a distinct high-pitched call, bright amber eyes and long ear tufts.

 Pearl spotted owlet: This small and cute looking owl can be quite easily identified.
 It has a set of false eyes at the back of its head, which throws off predators.
 It has a very distinct whistle which starts of slow and builds up into a high pitched song.
 The plumage is dotted with white flecks.

+And…that’s a wrap.
 We hope that you’ve enjoyed our birding post!
-If you’re a budding birder, then download the Sasol birding app , which is considered the top birding guide.
+If you’re a budding birder, consider booking the ultimate Kruger birding safari with Sun Destinations.